jayshahtx/jayshahtx.github.io/_posts/2015-06-04-rap-lyrics.md

 # Misogyny isn't as cool as it used to be

 Let's introduce a metric to guage how often women are referenced.
 Rappers casually reference girls' names in a sexually explicit or misogynistic way ([Petey Pablo](http://genius.com/Petey-pablo-freek-a-leek-lyrics) I'm looking at you).
 How often is a woman's name mentioned in a song?
-Below is the same graph with orange line representing the average number of female names per song.
+Below is the same graph as before with an added orange line representing the average number of female names per song.

 ![](/assets/post5_chart3.png)

 Interestingly, women are referenced much less frequently in today's music than that of 20 years ago while profanity has played a consistent role in rap songs.
 Could this change be attributed to a difference in gender of top rap artists?
-After all, female artists probably wouldn't talk about other females like men do.
+After all, female artists probably wouldn't talk about other females the way men do.

 ![](/assets/post5_chart4.png)